 Long caught between the crossfire of paramilitary or guerrilla groups who fought over the region because of its strategic location (opening an informal corridor for all kinds of trafficking), the Wayùu have suffered numerous exactions, targeted assassinations, violence and displacement for decades.
 Today, the situation has definitely calmed down, but other problems are aggravating the stigma of the conflict.
 Indeed, the area is increasingly affected by persistent drought and natural resources are dwindling.
 According to the NGO Fucai, water scarcity is bringing the Wayùu “to the brink of extinction”, with many deaths in recent years due to lack of water and food.

-The Colombian central government pays little attention to this and access to health care or education remains clearly limited.
-Civil society has recently expressed indignation at the living conditions in parts of the Guajira.
-The Inter-American Court of Human Rights (IACHR) has been seized and has ordered Colombia to take emergency and preventive measures to save the particularly vulnerable Wayùu people.
+The Colombian central government pays little attention to this and access to health care or education remains limited.
+There is indignation at the living conditions in parts of the Guajira.
+The Inter-American Court of Human Rights (IACHR) has ordered Colombia to take emergency and preventive measures to save the particularly vulnerable Wayùu people.

 Tourism, if it is respectful of their culture, can be an interesting alternative, contributing to healthy and sustainable development.
 Exchanging with the Wayùu people is a unique opportunity to discover such a special way of life.
 It is also a way for them to make their situation understood and to raise awareness about the daily challenges they face.